 With Themes you determine the design, i.e. the appearance of your website.
 Depending on your budget and desire for individuality, you can get everything from free (little individuality) to completely individually programmed at WordPress Themes .

 What about security?

 Because WordPress is so widespread, it is naturally also interesting for attackers and offers a correspondingly large attack surface.
-Rarely you or your website will be attacked personally.
+You or your website are rarely attacked personally.
 However, there are many "bots" on the web that only search for WordPress installations and automatically test common security holes.
 So you should make sure to keep your WordPress up to date and secure.
-Many host , as well as RAIDBOXES, offer appropriate security features and services.
-Here, for example, you do not have to worry about updating Plugins, Themes and the WordPress core software and can concentrate fully on your own content.
+Many host, like Raidboxes, offer corresponding security features and services.
+Here, for example, you don't have to worry about updating plugins, themes and the WordPress core software and can concentrate fully on your own content.

 Everything you do with WordPress you do in the browser and directly online.
 It doesn't matter what operating system your computer has, you just need a browser.
 You can also manage everything from your mobile phone or tablet, for example.
 That means you need a web server to run your WordPress website which is where hosting providers come into play.